lucidsoftware/lucid-programming-competition-2017/problems/stuck/description.md

 random()  // randomly move to any shape (including the current)
 ```

-What is the fewest average function calls required to reach the exit?
+What is the minimum average function calls required to reach the exit?

 For example, consider the following 8-shape flowchart, where the exit link is at shape H: